KatharaFramework/Kathara-Labs/exercises/01-simple-configuration/README.md

 kathara-lab-checker -c solution/add_one_router_solution.json --lab lab --no-cache
 ```

-If you run the tool before starting the exercise (as recommended), you should see that only 6 out of 17 tests passed.
+If you run the tool before starting the exercise, you should see that only 6 out of 17 tests passed.

 Use the error explanations provided to guide your next steps.